geremachek/rice/.merlin/README.txt

 	;$       -> go to the end of a line

 	;del     -> delete one character
+	;.       -> delete the character in front of the cursor ;r       -> replace the character in front of the cursor

 	;curs    -> shows where the cursor is on the current line ;dcurs   -> shows where the cursor is in the file